French Brewed IPA: The Best French India Pale Ales to Try Right Now

 It’s the kind of beer that works well on its own but also pairs nicely with a variety of foods.
 I found it particularly good with some grilled chicken.
 If you’re looking for something a bit different from your usual IPA, this is definitely worth seeking out.

-When I first heard about Brewage IPA, I was intrigued.
-The name itself suggests a focus on the brewing process, which is something I always appreciate.
+When I first heard about Brewage IPA, I was kind of intrigued, like “okay wait this sounds different”.
+The name alone feels like it points to the brewing process, and that’s something I always end up appreciating, more than I expect to, honestly.
 It’s easy to get caught up in fancy marketing, but a beer that highlights its creation is usually a good sign.

 This IPA really leans into its hop character.
 I found it to have a solid bitterness that doesn’t overstay its welcome, balanced by a pleasant malt backbone.
 It’s not overly complex, but that’s part of its charm.
 It’s a straightforward, well-executed IPA that’s easy to drink.